 “Why, yes.
 I do think you should join the swim team.

 You’ll just need to get your mother’s seal of approval first.”

 Research Study: Educators’ Perceptions of the Characteristics of Effective Principals

 This is a study yours truly is currently involved in and is scheduled to be completed by late spring/early summer of this year.
 It is open to all educators, active and retired.
 The survey will take approximately 30 minutes to complete and all participants are eligible to be entered into a draw for an Apple iPad.
 If you are interested in participating, please email the editor at firstname.lastname@example.org

 If you are attempting to read this eMEMO via my blog, you may be having difficulty accessing the site (being asked for a password etc.!).
 Not sure what’s going on there.

 A number of readers have sent in suggestions – thank you – and the one that seems to be most reliable is:

 Just click on the latest issue and you are good!

 Education Law Corner

-This week we continue with the topic of teacher misconduct in Canada.
-Here’s another actual teacher misconduct case recently adjudicated by the Ontario College of Teachers (OCT).
+We continue this week with another incident of teacher misconduct as reported by the Ontario College of Teachers (OCT).